Econundrums/Satellite-Complexity/README.md

 <a name="dataset"></a>
 # Dataset

 The real data I used is proprietary, so I'm going to be using replicated "fake" data that will behave in a manner similar to the real thing.
 There will be some simplifications of course (e.g. no N/As, data pre-cleaned, and fewer variables used), however the code used is the same except for additional cleaning script that wouldn't be relevant for pre-cleaned data.
-Real results will also be presented towards the end with the names of the programs/datum points removed.

 For this analysis, the variables chosen to categorize satellites by complexity will be the following: